 - On the right-side of the screen, look at BIOS Mode and Secure Boot State.
 If Bios Mode shows UEFI, and Secure Boot State shows Off, then Secure Boot is disabled.

-Do all computers have secure boot?
+Does all UEFI support secure boot?

-How do I make sure secure boot is enabled?
+How do I make secure boot compatible?

 Re-enable Secure Boot

 - Uninstall any graphics cards, hardware, or operating systems that aren’t compatible with Secure Boot.